nand-n/gopher/README.md

 Go statements starts with the execution of a fnction call as an independent concuerent thread of control or gorounte with the same address space.

 THe function value and parameters are evaluated as usual in the calling goroutine , but unlike with a regular call , program execution does not wait for the invoked functions to complate.
 Instead , the funcion begins executing independently in a new goroutine.
 When the function terminates , its goroitine also terminates.
 If the function has any return values , they are discarded withn the funcion complates.

+# Concurency

+## Share by communicating

+Concurrent programing in many environment is made difficult by the subtleties required to implement correct assess to shared variabes.
+Go encourages a d/t approach in which shared values are passed around on channels and infact , never actively shared by separate threads of execution .
+Only one goroutine has access to the value at any given time.

+Data races cannot occur by desing.

+"" Do not communicate by sharing memory; Instead share memory by communicating.